-To find your ICON data that is for example located in {rootpath}/42-0_atm_amip_R2B5_r1i1/42-0_atm_amip_R2B5_r1i1_2d_1979.nc ({rootpath}) is ESMValTool rootpath for the project ICON defined in your User configuration file), use the following dataset entry in your recipe:
+To find your ICON data that is for example located in files like {rootpath}/amip/amip\atm\2d\ml\20000101T000000Z.nc ({rootpath} is ESMValTool rootpath for the project ICON defined in your User configuration file), use the following dataset entry in your recipe:

 '''

 datasets:

-- {project: ICON, dataset: ICON, version: 42-0, component: atm, exp: amip, grid:
+- {project: ICON, dataset: ICON, exp: amip}

--R2B5, ensemble: r1i1, var_type: 2d}

 '''

 Please note the duplication of the name ICON in project and dataset, which is necessary to comply with ESMValTool's data finding and CMORizing functionalities.
 For other native models, dataset could also refer to a subversion of the model.
+Note that it is possible to predefine facets in an extra facets file.
+In this ICON example, the facet var\type is predefined for many variables.